koterba/Burtle/README.md

 from burtle import Burtle, mainloop

-frog = Burtle("frog.gif")  # you will need to have a gif file called "frog.gif" in your current directory frog.go(up=50)
+frog = Burtle("frog.gif")  # you will need to have a file called "frog.gif" in your current directory frog.go(up=50)

 bad_frog = Burtle("frog.gif")